Beware The Self-Centered

 He bows his head to pray.

-So now he waits for Death to dare
+So now he waits for Death to care

 Of vultures circling high.